2023 Most Popular Liberal Arts & Humanities Bachelor's Degree Schools in the Middle Atlantic Region

 Read full report on Liberal Arts / Sciences & Humanities at Clarion University of Pennsylvania

-With a ranking of #14, Rochester Institute of Technology did quite well on this year’s most popular schools for liberal arts / sciences and humanities students working on their bachelor’s degree.
-RIT is a fairly large private not-for-profit school located in the large suburb of Rochester.
+Rochester Institute of Technology did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a bachelor’s degree.
+It came in at #14 on the list.
+RIT is a large private not-for-profit school located in the suburb of Rochester.

 Women make up 46% of the liberal arts / sciences and humanities majors at the school.